secretstartups/handbook/people-group/learning-and-development/index.html.md

 ## Mission
-Our mission is to provide resources to enable our team members to enhance success in their current roles and develop new skills to further their professional and personal development.
-We provide adaptive and blended learning and growth opportunities, including skills building, career development, and technical training that aligns with our strategic priorities as an organization.
-At GitLab, we are cultivating a culture of curiosity and continuous learning.
+Our mission is to provide resources to enable team members to succeed in their current roles and develop new skills to further their professional and personal development.
+L&D provides adaptive and blended growth and development opportunities, including skills building, career development, and technical training that aligns with GitLab's strategic priorities.
+L&D's mission is to cultivate a culture of curiosity and continuous learning.

 ## GitLab Learning Strategy & Roadmap